4azuo/GuiGuBaHuang-ModLib/README.md

 Feel free for using this library to build your mod.

-Pls, put me in your credit.
-And give a like to let me know it useful, tks.
+Pls, give a like to let me know it useful, tks.